catriona-px/beer/README.md

 ---

-## 📈 Output
+## Output

 After 30 minutes of simulated pub time (or more, if you're that way inclined), you'll get:

-- 📊 A plot showing:
+- A plot showing:
   - Temperature curves for both pint and half pint
   - Corresponding average temperatures
   - Total "pints" consumed over time
 - Optional: fine-grain insight from returned variables (volumes, heights, temperature arrays)

-You can tweak the consumption function to experiment with behaviour changes (e.g. drink warmer beer faster or slower, drink less if the beer gets bad, etc.)
+You can adjust the consumption function to experiment with behaviour changes (e.g. drink warmer beer faster or slower, drink less if the beer gets bad, etc.)

 ---